The Manual of the Psi

 Random (Dice Roll) Method

 Despite their general laundry list of super-powers, psis are merely normal humans 'where it counts'.
 When rolling up ability scores for a psi, use table A to generate their Strength and Endurance, then table B for their Fighting and Agility.
-Finally, use table D for Reason, Intuition, and Psyche, as these are usually rather high in psi-active characters, above and beyond those scores seen in typical people (on average).
+Finally, use table D for Reason, Intuition, and Psyche, as these are usually high in psi-active characters, above and beyond those scores seen in average people.

 A psi may then roll on table A to determine his or her initial Resources rank.
 They also begin play with a Popularity score of zero.
 Add up his or her Health and Karma totals as normal, along with Negative and Mental Health scores.
 Psis do not have access to hyperexhaustive or hyperkinetic ability ranks.